papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=_blank} interface and connect to the `Asset Hub` parachain

       - For the local environment, connect to `Local Node (Chopsticks)`, check the [Test Environment Setup](./register-a-foreign-asset.md/#test-enviroment-setup) section for more details
-      - For the live network, connect to the `Asset Hub` parachain.
-You can use either Polkadot, Kusama, Rococo or Paseo Asset Hub
+      - For the live networks, connect to the `Asset Hub` parachain.
+You can use either Polkadot, Kusama, Rococo, or Paseo Asset Hub

 2. Click on the **Developer** tab on the left sidebar and select the **Extrinsics** section